linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/04 Macroeconomic Policy Open Economy.md

 exchange rate depreciation or an exchange rate appreciation.

-4.12 A SMALL OPEN ECONOMY WITH PERFECT CAPITAL MOBILITY
+## 4.12 A Small Open Economy with Perfect Capital Mobility

 One prominent feature of the post-Second World War international monetary system has been the increasing